 No Show and Late Arrival

 If you do not occupy your reserved campsite by 10 a.m. on the day after the scheduled arrival date, the site may be made available to other campers.
 Please contact the park for their specific No Show and Late Arrival rules.
 Most parks do not allow access after 10 p.m.
 If you must arrive late, notify the park.

 A reservation confirmation will be emailed to you with your customer and reservation confirmation numbers, campground information, arrival and departure dates, park rules and reservation policies.
 This confirmation number will be used to reference your reservation when making any changes.

-Changes to an existing reservation can only be made by contacting the Reservation Call Center at 800-322-3770.
+Changes to an existing reservation can only be made by contacting the Reserve America Reservation Call Center at 800-322-3770.
 Changes can be made up to two days prior to your scheduled arrival date and incur a $5 change fee per site.

-Cancellations are accepted online 24 hours a day, seven days a week, or by calling our Reservation Call Center Monday through Friday 8:00 a.m. to 5:00 p.m.
+Cancellations are accepted online 24 hours a day, seven days a week, or by calling the Reserve America Reservation Call Center Monday – Friday from 8:00 a.m. to 5:00 p.m.
 (Mountain Time) at 800-322-3770.
 Individual site cancellations made four days or more in advance of your scheduled arrival incur an $8.00 cancellation fee in addition to the $8.00 reservation fee.
 Cancellations made less than four days in advance forfeit one night’s fee in addition to the cancellation and reservation fees.

 Group area cancellations made 14 days or more in advance of your scheduled arrival incur an $8.00 cancellation fee in addition to the $10.25 reservation fee.
 Cancellations made less than 14 days in advance forfeit one night’s fee in addition to the cancellation and reservation fees.

 Refunds are not given for bugs or bad weather.
 Refunds being requested after the reservation arrival date must be submitted to the park directly.

 Unless otherwise noted on your confirmation, one camping unit and a maximum of eight people are allowed per campsite.
-A camping unit is one tent, one trailer or one camper, not a combination or multiples of the above.
+A camping unit is one tent, one trailer, or one camper, not a combination or multiple of the above.